publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     In conducting the study, the Secretary shall consult with the following:

->         “(1) Farmworkers affected by the lack of portability of coverage under the Medicaid program or the State children’s health insurance program (under titles XIX and XXI of the Social Security Act \[this subchapter and subchapter XXI of this chapter\]).
+>         “(1) Farmworkers affected by the lack of portability of coverage under the Medicaid program or the State children’s health insurance program (under titles XIX and XXI of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq., 1397aa et seq.\]).

 >         “(2) Individuals with expertise in providing health care to farmworkers, including designees of national and local organizations representing migrant health centers and other providers.